tango-controls/tango-kernel-followup/2020/2020-02-27/Minutes.md

 [pytango#333](https://github.com/tango-controls/pytango/issues/333) raised the question whether the Green Mode is still experimental and whether we should continue to maintain 3 different modes (green mode, asyncio and concurrent.future).

 Sergi would like to push for keeping asyncio and concurrent.future.
-He thinks asyncio is the most used and concurrent.future is promising.
+He thinks asyncio is the most used in Python generally, and also that concurrent.future is promising.

-Andy said that green mode is in production at the ESRF and the new BLISS framework for the ESRF beamlines control is heavily using the green mode.
+Andy said that gevent green mode is in production at the ESRF and the new BLISS framework for the ESRF beamlines control is heavily using the gevent green mode.

 Geoff has been using gevents since a while without problem but also mentioned that he also did the exercise to replace gevent code with asyncio code and it is working fine too.